Adding more power to your FAST Nano-controlled pinball machine¶

 The other thing to consider is that the LEDs only consume their full power when all three elements (red, green, and blue) are on full brightness, which means they're white.
 How often are you going to have every LED in your machine on bright white?

 And finally, since all your LEDs will be showing all different colors, and flashing and fading constantly, and remember that a slow-blow fuse can go over its rated current for a short amount of time, you most likely have plenty of headroom in terms of LED power consumption.
 So the reality is that with actual usage, you most likely won't see your LED demands anywhere close to the max.
-The FAST Nano controller supports up to 256 WS2812 LEDs, and in most cases the PSU we sell that supports up to 6A at 5V is fine.
+The FAST Nano controller supports up to 256 WS2812 LEDs, and in most cases the PSU we like that supports up to 6A at 5V is fine.

 Our recommendation is to go with the 6A/5V PSU initially, and work on building your machine.
 If you get to the point where 6A is not enough, (because you keep blowing 5A fuses—remember the fuses should be less than the PSU rating), then you can decide what to do next.
 (Set lower max brightness, add a bigger power supply with an additional 5V circuit, etc.)